ehmoni/GraphMatch/README.md

 In the very high level GraphMatch can be considered as composition of 5 modules.
 Let's go through them in brief:

-For all modules the implementation of Graph Data Structured considered:
+For all modules the implementation of Graph Data Structure we defined:

 >A Graph is a set of Nodes and Edges